top of page

 Advanced High-Resolution Electronic Endoscopy System

-Capable of simultaneous Narrow Band Imaging (NBI) endoscopy to aid in the diagnosis of early gastrointestinal cancers.
+Supports Narrow Band Imaging (NBI) for the detection of early-stage gastrointestinal cancers.

 -